FACT CHECK: Do Robots Or Trade Threaten American Workers More?

 Fact-checking Burnett's question

-There are in fact two fact checks here.
+There are two fact checks here.
 One is of Burnett's question and one is of Warren's contention that trade has driven job losses.

 In her question about what candidates would do to combat automation-related job losses, Burnett seemed to be referring to a January 2019 report from Brookings Institution (NPR has reached out to CNN to confirm this; it has not responded).
 The authors of the paper noted this in their own post-debate blog post.